yz5z2/ImpacT/Set-Up/tutorial.md

 3 Open Anaconda and Launch Jupyer Notebook.

-4 Click the New on the up right corner and create an new project.
+4 Click the New on the up right corner and create an new Python 3 project.

 5 Start your coding.